jlgerber/cpp_happy_fun_time/session_04/session04.md

 ## Classes

- Since this is a class for folks who are Python savvy, let's compare c++ classes to Python classes.
+ Since this is targeted at folks who are Python savvy, let's compare c++ classes to Python classes.

 ### class Keyword